mbforbes/mapgen/report/report.md

-Similar to with task 1, the model is able to pick up on copying general background shapes over to the output by the end of epoch 1, though the results are fuzzy, and it has trouble producing buildings (Figure TODO).
+Similar to with task 1, the model is able to pick up on copying general background shapes over to the output by the end of epoch 1, though the results are fuzzy, and it has trouble producing buildings (Figure 10).

 <br />

 ![task 2 epoch 1](img/task2-epoch1.png)

-_Figure TODO: Task 2, after 1 epoch._
+_Figure 10: Task 2, after 1 epoch._

 <br />

 By a few dozen epochs in, the model faithfully copies over the non-building context, and generates buildings in largely the appropriate places.
-However, at this point it prefers larger blobs in as many spots as possible, producing cellular-looking outputs that are easily recognized as fake (Figure TODO).
+However, at this point it prefers larger blobs in as many spots as possible, producing cellular-looking outputs that are easily recognized as fake (Figure 11).

 <br />

 ![task 2 epoch 44](img/task2-epoch44.png)

-_Figure TODO: Task 2, after 44 epochs._
+_Figure 11: Task 2, after 44 epochs._

 <br />

 By the end of training, the model has reached generally decent performance on many of the inputs.
-Figure TODO shows the model after its final 200th epoch of training, generating a remarkably faithful output compared to the gold.
+Figure 12 shows the model after its final 200th epoch of training, generating a remarkably faithful output compared to the gold.

 <br />

 ![task 2 epoch 200](img/task2-epoch200.png)

-_Figure TODO: Task 2, the final model after 200 epochs._
+_Figure 12: Task 2, the final model after 200 epochs._

 <br />

 #### Success cases

-There are a few cases that the model can handle very well, shown in the three rows in Figure TODO.
+There are a few cases that the model can handle very well, shown in the three rows in Figure 13.
 The first row demonstrates the situation where the model excels the most: in regular, dense, suburban grids.
 This is likely due to the large quantity of similarly structured examples in the training set, as well as the uniformity of the output being both regular (for the model) and difficult